Leukemia: neurologic complications

 What else can cause harm besides ultraviolet light?

-Laboratory tests indicate that sunlight is the major DNA damaging agent to the cells of XP patients.
+Laboratory tests indicate that sunlight is the major DNA damaging agent to the cells of patients with xeroderma pigmentosum.
 However, tobacco smoke and some drugs (such as psoralens, used with ultraviolet light for treating psoriasis) can cause similar DNA damage.
-People with XP should avoid exposure to tobacco smoke and should not use tobacco products because they are probably at greater risk for developing lung cancer.
+People with xeroderma pigmentosum should avoid exposure to tobacco smoke and should not use tobacco products because they are probably at greater risk for developing lung cancer.

 What more can I do?